mjbeswick/tacit-dom/examples/i18n-demo/README.md

 2. Create a new JSON file in the `locales/` directory
 3. Run `npm run extract` to update all locale files

-## Integration with Thorix
+## Integration with Tacit-DOM

-The i18n system is built on top of Thorix's reactive signals:
+The i18n system is built on top of Tacit-DOM's reactive signals:

 - **Reactive Locale**: Changing the locale automatically updates all translated text
 - **Computed Values**: Translations are computed values that update when dependencies change